FREQUENTLY ASKED QUESTIONS

 UPLIZNA should also not be taken by anyone who is pregnant or trying to become pregnant.
 All women of childbearing age should use contraception while receiving UPLIZNA and for 6 months after the last infusion.

-Taking UPLIZNA at the same time as other drugs that suppress your immune system, such as corticosteroids, may increase the risk of infection.
+Taking UPLIZNA at the same time as other drugs that suppress your immune system may increase the risk of infection.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-In the N-MOmentum clinical trial, the side effects of UPLIZNA were similar to placebo.
-UPLIZNA may cause serious side effects, including low blood-cell count.
+In the N-MOmentum clinical study, the side effects of UPLIZNA were similar to placebo.
+UPLIZNA may cause serious side effects, including low blood-cell counts.
 The most common side effects were urinary tract infections, joint pain, headaches, and back pain.

 Before receiving your first infusion of UPLIZNA, your doctor will need to perform health screenings, including checking for infections such as hepatitis B and tuberculosis.